anithselva/ml_prediction_service/README.md

 **FastAPI and Uvicorn**:

 FastAPI ia a simple, but powerful web RESTful API framework based in Python.
-Benchmark tests have shown it to be on-part with NodeJS and Go.
+Benchmark tests have shown it to be on-par in performance to web applications written in NodeJS or Go.
 It also has a simple interface, allowing for an API server to be brought up within a few lines of code.
-To deploy this server, Uvicorn is used to host the web application
+To deploy this server, Uvicorn is used to host the web application in a WSGI (Web Server Gateway Interface) to handle requests, load-balancing (if applicable), etc.

 **RabbitMQ**:

-In order to support asynchronous requests, a queue system is implemented to handle prediction requests in message-broker manner.
-RabbitMQ was used for this purpose, based on its simplicity and that it can easily deployed in the cloud and deployed in distrubuted environments
+In order to support asynchronous requests, a queue system is implemented to handle prediction requests in message-broker scheme.
+By supporting asynchronous requests, prediction requestss which may take longer than a typical HTTP timeout can be serviced in the background.
+By doing so, RabbitMQ was used for this purpose, based on its simplicity and that it can easily deployed in the cloud and deployed in distrubuted environments

 **MySQL**